Strand Development adopts music therapy program at Victoria Brain Injury Society, helping heal traumatic brain injuries with the power of music

 After suffering a hit to the head hard enough to cause a concussion that caused more severe physical complications, Jessica, a music therapy participant, was able to improve her memory by practicing and retaining songs every week.
 “I’ve gained so much through your programs, especially the music therapy program,” says Jessica about how the program changed her life “Victoria Brain Injury Society was able to help me understand myself and how to live again.
 I did not think it was possible to keep on going in life in the dark.
 VBIS was a light that helped me get my life back together and helped me find a way to pull myself out of that dark place.”

-With the help of the music therapy program at Victoria Brain Injury Society, generously adopted by Strand, patients who are struggling to cope with their injuries and the aftermath are able to find the motivation and encouragement to continue on with treatments and traditional therapy.
+Mike Mackay and Strand are proud to support the music therapy program at Victoria Brain Injury Society, where patients who are struggling to cope with their injuries and the aftermath are able to find the motivation and encouragement to continue on with treatments and traditional therapy.
 For brain injury patients struggling with lasting challenges, the service can provide life-changing benefits, create a supportive and trusting community, and improve their quality of life.

 Written by Natalia Ortiz